mysdiir/Zelda-OoT-Item-Tracker/README.md

 # Zelda-OoT-Item-Tracker

 <br>
-This Zelda Ocarina of Time Item tracker is made for playing Zelda Ocarina of Time randomizer games and track the randomized items.
+This Zelda Ocarina of Time Item tracker is made for playing Zelda Ocarina of Time randomized games and track the randomized items.
 <br>

 ## Quick Guide: